Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part VII by Brian Joseph Johns

 "No. You'll have to trust me!" she told him.

-"I'm a decent god fearing man.
+"I'm a decent god fearing man, M'aam.
 You're a heathen Wytch.
 If I turn my back to you I'm as certain as dead." he told her plain and simple.

-She dropped her blanket standing fully naked before him, something she'd never done before a man, tears streaming down her cheeks.
-She then put the clothing on that she'd been given by the recruits until she found a set that remained upon her form.
+She paused a moment, smirking at him.
+She then dropped her blanket standing fully naked before him, something she'd never done before a man, tears streaming down her cheeks.
+She then put the clothing on that she'd been given by the recruits until she found a set that remained tightly upon her form.

 "Happy?
 I was saving that for someone special." she told him holding back her tears.

-"To tell you the truth, I'm feeling a little special right now." he smirked back at her chuckling.
+"To tell you the truth, I'm feeling a little special right now, myself." he smiled back at her chuckling as he did.

 She lost her temper and approached to strike him but he was ready for it.
 He caught her arm before she made contact with his face.